100% Pure Seed. No Fillers. Non GMO.

 Find Out When Your Order Will Ship

-This summer, several gardeners were out working in our test gardens when they noticed a swarm of honey bees crossing the street.
+This summer, several gardeners were out working in the American Meadows test gardens, when they noticed a swarm of honey bees crossing the street.
 A short investigation revealed a “wild” honey bee hive in a tree near our building.
 The hive was about 10 feet off the ground, tucked into a split in the trunk of the tree and covered with bees.

 We’ve enjoyed watching the bees come and go from their hive this season and have a variety of questions about the rarity of this type of hive, the difference between native and non-native bees and what role gardening plays in all of it.